DanieII/instant-saas/README.md

 - User authentication with Supabase.
 - Subscription management with Stripe.
 - Responsive design with Tailwind CSS.
-- Dashboard for logged-in users.
+- Dashboard for subscribed users.
+- Form handling with React Hook Form and Zod.

 ## Tech Stack